Healthy Neighbors, Healthy Communities: Leading the way to wellness through collaborative, inclusive and compassionate care.

 Washington County Mental Health Services advocates the inclusion of all persons into our communities and actively encourages Self-Determination and Recovery.
-We serve all individuals and families coping with the challenges of developmental disabilities and mental health by providing trauma-informed services to support them as they achieve their highest potential and best possible quality of life.
+We serve all individuals and families coping with the challenges of developmental and intellectual disabilities, mental health, and substance use by providing trauma-informed services to support them as they achieve their highest potential and best possible quality of life.

 Center of Excellence